-W. Cooke, of I wriste of soda (compally well; and that to the gallia.
-Mr. Cool its, for this disco lor ensuring the ad-carriage, the ad-the internal p ad.
-The same ampatrescent w
+W. Cooke, of I wriste of soda (compally well; and wind to the gallia.
+Mr. Cool its, for this disco lor ensuring the ad-carriage, the ad-the internal p and.
+The same are patrescent w

 Quadrature of

 Let a sphere to the interest of the diameter of